Meachamp/gmsv_steamworks/README.md

 # Builds

-Builds are available for both windows and linux.
+Commit builds are available for both windows and linux.
 Check the actions tab.
+Check releases for the latest tested release and steam binaries.

 # Important notice!

-To get this to work **on linux**, you need a more recent version of the steam client.
-You will need to put this file in `$EXECUTABLE_ROOT/bin`, replacing the one that is already there. **If you fail to do this properly, your server will segfault.**
+To get this to work, you need a more recent version of the steam client.
+You will need to put this file in `$EXECUTABLE_ROOT/bin`, replacing the one that is already there if present. **If you fail to do this properly, your server will segfault.** You can get a copy of the latest client libraries from the appropriate Steamworks SDK depot or from the releases tab.